 The Australia-bound 3008 five-seater and 5008 seven-seater will initially arrive with the current models' prosaic but punchy 1.6-litre petrol and 2.0-litre diesel powertrains that are bolted to six- and eight-speed automatic transmissions respectively.

 A Peugeot Australia spokesperson told WhichCar the 3008 and Peugeot 508 sedan/wagon will gain PHEV variants later this year, but wouldn't reveal which of the two powertrains will be in either model.

 There are no plans to bring an electrified 5008 to Australia.

-Fog lights have been deleted from the 3008’s face in favour of ‘foggy mode’ headlight tech, which instead switches on reduced-intensity low-beam lights when the rear fog lights are activated.
+Fog lights have been deleted in favour of ‘foggy mode’ headlight tech, which instead switches on reduced-intensity low-beam lights when the rear fog lights are activated.

-The new lighting is complemented by a black boot hatch to visually widen the 3008’s stance, says Peugeot.
+The new lighting is complemented by a black boot hatch to visually widen their stance, says Peugeot.

-Light interior updates are highlighted by a new central touchscreen that has been refreshed with a larger 10-inch display (growing from 8.0 inches), while the fully digital driver’s i-Cockpit instrument cluster remains the same size at 12.3-inch but has been upgraded to higher resolution.
+Subtle interior updates are highlighted by a new central touchscreen that has been refreshed with a larger 10-inch display (growing from 8.0 inches), while the fully digital driver’s i-Cockpit instrument cluster remains the same size at 12.3-inches but with higher resolution graphics.

 The 3008 also gains a new GT Sport variant which includes a Black Pack option to the tread plates, bumpers and roof, and a unique wheel design Peugeot has dubbed ‘Washington’.